mre/endler.dev/content/static/about/index.md

 ## Open Source

+I started 100+ open source projects so far;
-Here's a list of some Open Source projects I maintain:
+here's a list of the most popular ones:

 {{ load_stars() }}